-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 Whilst there were some initial delays in the delivery of vector control commodities (insecticides and LLINs) due to COVID-19, implementation of IRS and LLINs were completed in all the areas in Puntland and in South Central Somalia.
-Whilst these delays affected the IRS campaign in Somaliland, the insecticide for IRS has been received and spraying started in December 2021.
-There are currently no stock outs of ACTs and RDTs in the country
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country has not reported any stock outs of ACTs and RDTs despite logistical challenges due to the Covid-19 pandemic.
+Implementation and distribution of 2,732,284 LLINs is on track for Q3 of 2022.
+Insecticide for the IRS campaign in 2022 has been received and spraying will be implemented in Q1 in Puntland and in South Central Somalia.
+Due to some challenges experienced previously, spraying was not done in Somaliland, and it is not known if IRS will happen this quarter